brendan-w/planetary/README.md

 Planetary
 =========

 Solar system game for the XO PC.
 Teaches kids about the arrangment of the solar system, and about the planets themselves.
+Since the fourth grade science curriculum requires students to know basic astronomical facts, this game helps teach those facts in an interactive way.

 ###Requirements
 	Python 2.7